daidensacha/mp3-garden-journal/README.md

 Add the name of your database and the IP and PORT info to the env.py.

 10. You should have a gitignore file, having initiated git.
 If not, then type `touch .gitignore`.
-Enter env.py with your private information into the gitignore file, and save it so it isn't shared on GitHub.
+Enter env.py with your private information into the gitignore file, and save it, so you don't share it on GitHub.

 11. Type `pip3 freeze --local > requirements.txt` in terminal.
 Pip3 will install all the dependencies required to run the project.